jstanosheck/FITgraphics/README.md

 ### Downloading FITfileR package in Rstudio

-In the Rstudio Console this is the method for downlading the FITfileR package:
+In the Rstudio Console this is the method for downloading the `FITfileR` package:

 ```R